-The Cobb County branch of the NAACP is hosting the 10th annual Marietta Juneteenth Celebration at historic Marietta Square on Saturday, June 15, 2013 from 10am to 8pm.
+The Cobb County branch of the NAACP is hosting the annual Marietta Juneteenth Celebration at historic Marietta Square.
 The Juneteenth Celebration is a cultural festival that celebrates Juneteenth, the name given to the date June 19, 1865 commemorating the date that the last United States slaves were freed.

-The celebration features music, entertainment, ethnic foods, vendors, moonwalks, history, giveaways, voter registration and fun activities for the whole family.
+The celebration features music, entertainment, food, vendors, moonwalks, history, giveaways, voter registration and fun activities for the whole family.

 Historic Marietta Square and Glover Park in downtown Marietta